hhromic/promrelay-exporter/use-case.md

 In this scenario, it is fundamental to keep both applications **isolated**.

-The above deployment can be easily modelled using two Docker Compose stacks running in a Docker Swarm cluster.
+The above deployment can be easily modeled using two Docker Compose stacks running in a Docker Swarm cluster.
 In this case, each application and their associated services can run in their own isolated overlay network.